braph/bashlib/README.md

 # bashlib
-Function library for the Bourn-Again Shell
+Function library for the Bourne-Again Shell